Two-dimensional fluids via matrix hydrodynamics: Background: geometry of the 2-D Euler equations

-In addition to Casimirs, the transport property implies weak (distributional), finite-dimensional co-adjoint orbits given by $n$ interacting point vortices These were found by Helmholtz~\cite{He1858}, and analyzed by Kirchhoff~\cite{Ki1876} and Kelvin~\cite{Ke1887}.
-Much later, Onsager~\cite{On1949} used them is his theory of statistical hydrodynamics.
-The existence of weak solutions shows that the restriction to the smooth dual is not always legitimate.
+where $\xi = X_\psi$.
+Thus, the associated finite dimensional (weak) coadjoint orbit is given by the point vortices \eqref{eq:PV}.
+These orbits and the corresponding weak solutions show that the restriction to the smooth dual is not always legitimate.